 Rollback Post to RevisionRollBack

-The 3 solutions seem to be RESET / RESTORE FACTORY DEFAULTS / CHECK YOUR REGION.
-What was the question again?
+The 3 standard solutions seem to be RESET / RESTORE FACTORY DEFAULTS / CHECK YOUR REGION.

 @CombatWombat.
 I'm finding The Count a very rewarding listen but I accept it's not a book for everyone.
 I last read it over 50 years ago and recall it took me most of the summer.
 Yes, it is one of those books that used to be given as a gift but never read.
 I was lucky in as much as I had access to an early edition which, of itself, made it intriguing but I found the typeface a challenge.
 No typeface problems with audio books, thankfully, but the English of the time is not that with which we are familiar today.